Basket

 £5,700.00

-Combining the values of classical figurative sculpture with the storytelling power of the modern idiom, this beautifully observed piece creates a sense of calm and sanctuary.
+The values of classical figurative sculpture epitomised in this beautifully observed piece which creates a sense of serenity and stillness.

 The third in a series of bronze works, this piece showcases Angela’s fascination with the inherent sensuality of the female form, every detail inspired by her understanding of the naked form.